Scarabaeus1031/NEXAH/NAVIGATOR/CORE/gems.md

 # 🧠 FINAL INSIGHT

-This document is:

-> a **memory system for important ideas**

-Not all ideas are equal.
+NEXAH is no longer just detecting structure.

+It now provides:

+> **a controllable, convergent field representation of dynamical systems**

 ---

 **NEXAH Gems**
 Structure is discovered.
+Fields are reconstructed.
-Insights are preserved.
+Dynamics are navigated.
-Only some become system.
+Only some ideas become system.